 The funds have been raised from six financial institutions and will be used primarily to facilitate further lending to small and medium enterprises.

-Make room for FinTech, Competition Bureau urges regulators, an ‘important sector of the Canadian economy’
+Make room for FinTech, Competition Bureau urges regulators, an ‘important sector of the Canadian economy’ (FINANCIAL POST)

 The Competition Bureau spent months gathering information and consulting on financial technology to assess the impact of FinTech in Canada.